 White peach scale has significant financial impact for commercial peach growing operations.
 White peach scale insects cause peach tree leaves to yellow and drop, decrease fruit production, and can lead to premature death of the tree.

-For home gardeners and commercial growers alike, catching and combating the problem in the early stages of infestation is advantageous.
+For home gardeners and commercial growers alike, catching and combating the problem in the early stages of infestation is recommended.

 What is White Peach Scale